chemprop/chemprop_benchmark/README.md

 # Chemprop benchmarking scripts and data

-This repository contains benchmarking scripts and data for Chemprop, a message passing neural network for molecular property prediction, as described in the paper [Chemprop: Machine Learning Package for Chemical Property Prediction]() (ChemRxiv link will be available soon).
+This repository contains benchmarking scripts and data for Chemprop, a message passing neural network for molecular property prediction, as described in the paper [Chemprop: Machine Learning Package for Chemical Property Prediction](https://doi.org/10.26434/chemrxiv-2023-3zcfl).
 Please have a look at the [Chemprop repository](https://github.com/chemprop/chemprop) for installation and usage instructions.

 ## Data